Don't touch Mpinganjira

 Many defended Mpinganjira due to his philanthropic activities which, they argued, have seen many people in Malawi getting assisted.

-“Please leave Thom Mpinganjira and his FDH Bank alone. can’t you see how this guy is helping poor Malawians?
-To error is human and I’m sure he knows his mistake.
-Let’s stop this nonsense of witch hunting and work together for the betterments of our nation.
+“Please leave Thom Mpinganjira and his FDH Bank alone.
+Can’t you see how this guy is helping poor Malawians?
+To err is human and I’m sure he knows his mistake.
+Let’s stop this nonsense of witchhunting and work together for the betterments of our nation.
 Mpinganjira is a soft hearted man and as a nation we are benefiting a lot from his bank. squeezing him hard will end up paralyzing our economy,” said Chiyembekezo Awali.

 “FDH is one of the financial institutions doing great things!
 Their corporate social responsibility is felt by so many Malawians,” another social media user said.